TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 89/Psalms 89.30.md

 ---

-If his children forsake my law, And walk not in mine ordinances;
+If his children forsake my law, and don't walk in my ordinances;